DanHerman212/oud_treatment_outcome/README.md

 <font size='5'>
 The project will involve three phases:<br>

-1) **_Data Wrangling_**: Create a high quality dataset to analyze 500 clinical data points for a population of approximately 1,300 patients
+1) **_Data Wrangling_**: Create a high quality dataset to analyze 500 clinical data points for a population of approximately 1,300 patients, receiving treatment for OUD

 2) **_Analysis_**: Analyze Clinical Data in accordance with the Food and Drug Administration Guidelines<sup>[1](#1)</sup> for effective treatment outcomes